John Berger – Ways of Seeing (1972)

 Gepubliceerd op 8 okt.
 2012

-A BAFTA award-winning BBC series with John Berger, which rapidly became regarded as one of the most influential art programs ever made.
-In the first program, Berger examines the impact of photography on our appreciation of art from the past.
+A BAFTA award winning series with John Berger, which rapidly became regarded as one of the most influential art programs ever made..

 https://youtu.be/0pDE4VX_9Kk